byui-cit/cit470/ab5/README.md

 ## Task: Above-and-Beyond 5
-Implement an **802.1x** "Remote-Access Dial-in User Service" (RADIUS) authenticator, then configure your team's Remote Access VPN service to use that RADIUS server to authenitcate remote access clients.
+Implement an **802.1x** "Remote-Access Dial-in User Service" (RADIUS) authenticator, then configure your team's Remote Access VPN service to use that RADIUS server to authenticate remote access clients.

 ## Tools
 - Your Internet-facing firewall